zed-alpha/shadow-gadgets/README.md

 [`ShadowDrawable`][ShadowDrawable] is a thin wrapper around the core classes that allows these shadows to be drawn manually without having to mess with the `core` module.
-Information on requirements and usage, and links to examples can be found on the [Drawable wiki page][DrawableWiki].
+Information on requirements and usage, and links to examples are available on the [Drawable wiki page][DrawableWiki].

+### Experimental <sup>New!</sup>

+A new `ExperimentalShadowGadgets` annotation has been added along with a few helpers that are mainly concerned with logging and `Exception` behavior, and providing a fallback mechanism for error states.
+Details can be found on the [Experimental wiki page][ExperimentalWiki].

+These will likely be promoted to stable rather quickly, after just a short time to allow users an opportunity to [report any issues][Issues] before they're made permanent.

 <br />

 ## Compose

 > [!IMPORTANT]
-> If you need only the clip fix in this one framework, you may not need to
+> If you need only the clip fix in this one framework, you might be able to
-> bother with this library at all.
+> avoid the library overhead.
 Recent improvements to Compose have made it
-> possible to create a `Modifier` purely within the framework, and it might be
+> possible to create a `Modifier` purely within the framework, and it may be
-> preferable to simply copy the example given in
+> preferable to simply copy the short example given in
-> <a href="https://stackoverflow.com/a/71868521">this Stack Overflow post</a>
+> <a href="https://stackoverflow.com/a/71868521">this Stack Overflow post</a>,
-> (or the one in
+> or the longer one in
 > <a href="https://gist.github.com/zed-alpha/50acf298881ebd112e6bfb934a30d0ba">
-> the linked gist</a>, if supporting API levels 24..28).
+> the linked gist</a> if supporting API levels 24..28.

 Since Compose already allows shadows to be handled and manipulated as discrete UI elements, employing the library's features here is straightforward and